-TYPES OF SCHOOL DATA (25 mins)
+TYPES OF SCHOOL DATA

-DO - CLASS BRAINSTORM 1/ What is school data?
-Facilitate a brief class brainstorm around the following questions.
-Students to note down responses in 2/ How is school data generated or collected ? their booklets.

-3/ What type of digital data do schools collect?

-4/ Can you provide some examples of data generated by teachers?
+DO - CLASS BRAINSTORM

+- 1/ What is school data? - 2/ How is school data generated or collected? - 3/ What type of digital data do schools collect? - 4/ Can you provide some examples of data generated by teachers?
 Students?
 The online platforms we use?